gradynn/ecs150-p1/REPORT.md

 ***
 ## Project Report: `sshell.c`
 ### **v1.0.0**
-Our implentation for this project relies on three main phases of execution.
+Our implementation for this project relies on three main phases of execution.
 The first phase is the parsing of the input command into seperated strings.
 The second phase is the parsing of each input command into a struct that contains fields relevant to the execution of each command.
-The third phase is the exceution of each command in order.
+The third phase is the execution of each command in order.

 ### Structures
 The structures we used for this project are as follows: